Abaqulusi Local Municipality: Challenges

 The number of individuals infected with HIV/AIDS continues to be a major challenge.
 HIV/AIDS infections in Abaqulusi grew from 3.97% in 1995 to 19% in 2007.
 There was a substantial increase (49.89%) in deaths that were due to HIV/AIDS between 1995 and 2007.
 In 1995, 160 deaths were due to HIV/AIDS and in 2007 there were 2383 HIV/AIDS deaths.
 Thus in 2007, 41.13% of all reported deaths were due to HIV/AIDS (Abaqulusi Municipality LED Sector Plan, 2009).
 The HIV and AIDS prevalence rate for the KwaZulu-Natal province as a whole is estimated at 39%.
 As a result, without proper nutrition, health care and medicine that is available in developed countries, large numbers of people suffer and die from AIDS-related complications.
 In some areas, the epidemic has left behind many orphans cared for by elderly grandparents.
-HIV/AIDS also severely retards economic growth by destroying human capital.
+HIV/AIDS also severely halts economic growth by destroying human capital.

 Education levels in the area are very low, with 22% of the population having no formal education.
 60.15% of the population has some form of primary or secondary education, but only 2.54% have had any further education.
 Consequently, one of the key challenges facing AbaQulusi Municipality is a relatively high rate of functional illiteracy.
 This has a significant impact on employability, the type of job opportunities that can be sought and the vocational distribution of the economically active population.
 The urban centres within AbaQulusi present a slightly better picture with regard to education levels, but generally the skills base remains low.